oclockvn/blog-post/react/redux.md

 6. Passing actions

-After connect and map state tp props, we can get all updated `state` via component `props`.
-So now, if we wanted to get all actions, pass the 2nd arguments in connect function
+After connect and map state to props, we can get all updated `state` via component `props`.
+So now, if we want to get all actions, pass the 2nd arguments in connect function

 ```js
 // src/app.js